V4Fire/Client/src/traits/i-access/README.md

 ## Helpers

-The trait provides a helper function to initialize modifier event listeners to emit component events.
+The trait provides a bunch of helper functions to initialize event listeners.

+### initModEvents

+Initialize modifier event listeners to emit trait events.

 ```typescript
 import iAccess from 'traits/i-access/i-access';